Benefits of Movement and Music in Preschool

 4. "Old MacDonald Had a Farm": This song introduces children to different farm animals and their sounds, enhancing their vocabulary and knowledge about animals.

-5. "Head, Shoulders, Knees, and Toes": This song is fun to teach children about different body parts and directions while promoting physical activity.
+5. "Head, Shoulders, Knees, and Toes": This song is a fun way to teach children about different body parts and directions, while also promoting physical activity.

 6. "If You're Happy and You Know It": This song encourages children to express their feelings through actions, fostering emotional intelligence.